 - Our 6,800 square foot brewery is earth bermed - meaning it is built into the earth on three sides, super insulated, and energy efficient.

 - Our walk in cooler uses a "free cool" system which utilizes cold air from outside during the winter and a ground source heat pump.

-- The brewery is equipped with massive daylighting skylights to avoid the need for electric lighting during operation.
+- The brewery is equipped with massive daylighting skylights to reduce the need for electric lighting.

-- We are currently planning solar powered hot water and electric systems.
+- We are planning solar powered hot water and electric systems.

 As we continue to grow so will the amount of good we can do in the communities we serve.
-If you have any ideas on how we can be more sustainable, please submit it over on the Contact Page.
+If you have any ideas on how we can be more sustainable, please let us know at firstname.lastname@example.org.